 Vitamin A- required for maintaining healthy mucusa and skin and is essential for vision.
 Foods rich in this vitamin are known to offer protection against lung and oral cavity cancers

 Vitamin C - powerful water-soluble antioxidant which helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals

-Copper- central to building strong tissue, maintaining blood volume, and producing energy in your cells
+Copper- central to building strong tissue, maintaining blood volume, and producing energy in your cells Did you know?

 Mustard greens originated in the Himalayan region of India and have been grown and consumed for more than 5,000 years.
 Most mustard greens are emerald green in color, but some come in shades dark red or deep purple!